candyandy951/ae-awards-show-maker/README.md

  4. **Create Comps from Photos!
 Button** - This button will execute the Photos to Comps process using the comp information you input on the left and the footage items in the Selected Items List.

 ### Running the Photos to Comps Tool
-When the Photos to Comps process runs, it will create a new folder with your footage items, then for EACH footage item in the Selected Items List it will:
+When the Photos to Comps process runs, it will create a new folder next to your footage items with the name "Photos to Comps [# of times you've run the script]", then for EACH footage item in the Selected Items List it will:

  - Create a new comp using the settings you specified in the Comp Settings Panel
  - Add the footage item to that comp